-Dragonfly Doji candlestick patterns signal rising possibilities for a bullish reversal in the market price of an asset.
+Dragonfly Doji are a candlestick patterns that signal rising possibilities for a bullish reversal in the market price of an asset.
 After an extended decline, Dragonfly Doji candlesticks develop when the opening price, the closing price, and the price high for an asset are nearly equal in value during a specific trading period.
 The price low for the same period must also include a long lower shadow, which indicates instances of downside market volatility that is quickly followed by a sharp return back to the asset’s opening valuation for the period.
 In the following diagram, we can see how a Dragonfly Doji candlestick can be constructed:

 Perhaps what’s most important about the candlestick structure is the fact that its extended lower shadow indicates aggressive selling pressure during the charting time frame of the candle period.
 However, since market prices closed within relatively close proximity to the opening valuation, the development of a Dragonfly Doji pattern suggests that buyers had enough control of the market to absorb this surge of initial selling pressure and maintain a foothold without experiencing sustained declines.